Fact sheet: Sequestration—sediments

 Secondary by-products and/or metabolites

-There are no by-products generated during in situ treatment of contaminants by sequestration in sediments.
-Contaminants are still present in the treated matrix, but they are immobilized and their availability is significantly reduced.
-If the project design ensures that the stability of sediment from erosion is maintained or improved, the migration of contaminants sequestered by the reagents should be marginal and their availability should remain minimal.
-It is possible that the reactions generated by the amendment may alter sediment pH and redox potential, which could affect the bioavailability of other contaminants.
+No by-products are generated during the in situ treatment of contaminants by sequestration in sediments.
+Contaminants are still present in the treated matrix, but they are immobilized or less toxic and their availability is significantly reduced.
+If the project design ensures that the stability of sediments from erosion is maintained or improved, the migration of contaminants sequestered by the amendments and their availability should remain minimal.
+It is possible that the reactions generated by the amendment may alter sediments’ pH and redox potential, which could affect the bioavailability of other contaminants.

 Solidification/stabilization uses alkaline amendments, and acts to increase the overall pH within the sediments.
 Contaminants may react to the change in pH; however, they are quickly rendered immobile, significantly reducing their availability for environmental interaction and uptake.